OlesiaKniazeva/Tic-Tac-Toe/README.md

-Tik-Tak-Toe Game made as a part of my learning in the Odin Project.
+Tic-Tac-Toe Game made as a part of my learning in The Odin Project.

 https://olesiakniazeva.github.io/Tic-Tac-Toe/